How does activated charcoal work? What does the word "Activated" mean in charcoal?

-Activated carbon is nothing but porous carbon.
-Activating the carbon is simply creating more pores in the carbon, to increase its surface area and thus its natural adsorption capacity.
-With this simplicity, every publication that defines or explains what this material consists of mentions it.
-Below are references to three books from the extensive literature on the subject.
+Activated carbon is nothing more than porous carbon.
+Activating the carbon is simply creating more pores in the carbon, to increase its surface area and also its natural adsorption capacity.
+With that simplicity it is mentioned by any publication that defines or explains what this material consists of.
+If you are interested in knowing how activated carbon works, keep reading and we will present you with references to three books from the extensive bibliography on the matter:

 Activated carbon is a material with a high degree of porosity and an extended surface area.
 More than 90% of the mass of activated carbon consists of the atomic element known as carbon.
 Activated carbon is a versatile adsorbent that finds wide use in ecology, industry and other fields for the retention, recovery, separation and modification of a variety of species in liquid or gas phase applications.